Pastoral Care and Support

 Walking the Mourner’s Path is a Christ-centered bereavement and grief support program.
 It is a non-denominational, non-profit ministry working with Christ Church.
 Its purpose is to transform your grief into joyful living by offering the outstretched hand of Christ during mourning.
 This program is presented periodically.
 Once per week for eight weeks, eight to 10 participants meet for a 90-minute session.
 A workbook offers questions for reflection, and exercises help you define a new relationship with your loved one and find God’s direction for your life.
 As a participant, you are not required to share, however you are provided a safe environment in which to express as little or as much as you need.
 More information can be found at http://www.mournerspath.com.

-For more information on Christ Church Cares’ system of pastoral support ministry, contact:
+For more information on Christ Church pastoral support ministries, contact: